leins275/blog/content/about/index.en.md

 I completed my bachelor’s degree in Applied Mathematics at the Polytechnic Institute.
 I also enrolled in the master’s program there but did not defend my thesis.

+In my second year of university, I started an internship with my algorithms professor.
+Since then, we've been working together at [ITS](https://www.linkedin.com/company/itsxyz/).
+In November 2021, I joined the Russian branch of EPAM as a senior engineer.
+In March 2022, I relocated to Turkey with the company and have been living in Izmir ever since.

 ![Икигай](img/ikigai-en.jpg)

 My *ikigai* is to improve my life and the world around me by optimizing all processes that can be brought under control.